vishvAsa/vedAH/meta/articles/keith/v2/SANSKRIT_INDEX.md

 vimuco napāt, epithet of

-Pūṣan, 106. viŚeșa, peculiarity, 539. vicpati, epithet of Agni, 158. viŚvajit, day of a Sattra,
+Pūṣan, 106. viŚeṣa, peculiarity, 539. vicpati, epithet of Agni, 158. viŚvajit, day of a Sattra,

 350.